23 August 2025

 A: Christ, have mercy.

-L: Lord Jesus, you feed us with your body and blood:
+L: Lord Jesus, you call us to be faithful and prudent stewards:

 Lord, have mercy.